 Excerpt from the book The Bride of War:

-Mrs. Krupskaya washes the baby and wraps it in a sheet bought from the knechts a few days ago with the jewels from my dress.
-The little girl looks around calmly with her big blue eyes for a while, and then she screams so hard that no one can calm her down.
-I understand, she is hungry, and there is no wet-nurse around.
-I will have to feed her myself like some village girl, because there is simply no other option.
-I pray that I have even a drop of milk or my baby will die.
+Mrs. Krupskaya bathed the baby and swaddled it in a sheet purchased from the knechts a few days earlier, using the jewels from my dress to pay.
+The newborn, with her large blue eyes, gazed calmly around for a moment before letting out a piercing cry that no one could soothe.
+I understand she's hungry, and there's no wet nurse available.
+I'll have to feed her myself, like a simple village girl.
+There's no other choice.
+I pray that I have even a drop of milk, or my baby will perish.

-During the high season (May to September) there are regular tours of the castle in Swedish or English.
-During them, you can see not only the portrait gallery, the palace theater, but also the room where Catherine and her family were imprisoned.
-Now known as Duke’s Charles Chamber, it is considered one of the best-preserved 16th-century buildings.
-Swedish interiors..
+During the peak season (May to September), guided tours in Swedish or English are offered, allowing visitors to explore the portrait gallery, the palace theater, and the room where Catherine and her family were imprisoned.
+Known as the Duke's Charles Chamber, this room is considered one of the best-preserved 16th-century Swedish interiors.

 The distance from Stockholm to Gripsholm Castle in Mariafred is 70 km.